 “Rest in peace David Bowie; you are the best.
 You’re right up there with the greats,” Howard memorialized this morning.
 “I’m really sad about it.”

-SiriusXM will continue to honor Bowie across a variety of channels today.
+SiriusXM will continue to honour Bowie across a variety of channels today.
 Stay tuned for more information.